atlasphp/Atlas.Symfony/README.md

 This package makes the [Atlas](http://atlasphp.io) ORM and command-line tooling available as a bundle for Symfony 4 projects.

+(Atlas is a data mapper for your persistence layer, not your domain layer.)

 ## Installation and Configuration

 1. In your Symfony 4 project, add `atlas/symfony` as a requirement.